Former chief, Management and Security of Information

 June 27, 1938

-Construction of the National War Memorial: Overhead view of Connaught Place (now Confederation Square) looking west toward (from left to right) the building that now houses D’Arcy McGee’s pub, Sparks Street, the post office and Langevin Block (now named the Office of the Prime Minister and Privy Council).
+Construction of the National War Memorial: Overhead view of Connaught Place (now Confederation Square) looking west toward (from left to right) the building that now houses D’Arcy McGee’s pub, Sparks Street, the post office and what is now the Office of the Prime Minister and Privy Council.

 August 31, 1938